-Tesla charging cost can be confusing because Superchargers may be billed by time while home charging is usually understood by kWh.
+Tesla charging cost in Japan can be confusing because Superchargers may be billed by time while home charging is usually understood by kWh.
 The right comparison is to separate daily home charging from long-distance Supercharger use.

 Supercharger pricing in Japan